-- Poll worker training must ensure that voters are clear on how to proceed through and utilize the setup, procedures and materials described herein to complete the voting process in private. - County boards of elections must ensure that poll worker training specifically addresses situations where a voter may request assistance during the voting process.
-Poll workers must know how to properly respond to requests for voter assistance while maximizing voter privacy in conditions such as, resolving ballot error messages displayed on the scanner, BMD or any other voting system components; spoiling ballots at the voter's request; and issuing emergency and provisional ballots. - County boards of elections must ensure that poll worker training specifically addresses how poll workers should assist voters with disabilities in a manner that doesn't compromise their privacy.
+Poll worker training must ensure that poll workers are clear on how to proceed through and utilize the setup, procedures, and materials described herein to allow voters to complete the voting process in private.

+County boards of elections must ensure that poll worker training specifically addresses situations where a voter may request assistance during the voting process.
+Poll workers must know how to properly respond to requests for voter assistance while maximizing voter privacy in conditions such as resolving ballot error messages displayed on the scanner, BMD or any other voting system components; spoiling ballots at the voter's request; and issuing emergency and provisional ballots.

+Version: 1.1 | 09/2023

+Page 10 of 12

+County boards of elections must ensure that poll worker training specifically addresses how poll workers should assist voters with disabilities in a manner that doesn't compromise their privacy.
 The training must focus on how to give instructions before and during a voting session.
-Jurisdictions must refer to the appropriate voting system certification report and use the recommendations from the Department of State's accessibility examiner while training poll workers on how to assist voters with disabilities. - Poll worker training must make it explicit that voter privacy must be maintained, irrespective of any unexpected situation that happens at the polling place.
-Some common examples that may require emphasis are handling unexpected lines at the polling place, malfunctions of polling place equipment, and voter eligibility challenges. - Poll workers must be trained to ensure that that the precinct scanner displays the ballot insertion prompt when the next voter is directed to a scanner to scan a ballot.
+Jurisdictions must refer to the appropriate voting system certification report and use the recommendations from the Department of State's accessibility examiner while training poll workers on how to assist voters with disabilities.

+Poll worker training must make it explicit that voter privacy must be maintained, irrespective of any unexpected situation that happens at the polling place.
+Some common examples that may require emphasis are handling unexpected lines at the polling place, malfunctions of polling place equipment, and voter eligibility challenges.

+Poll workers must be trained to ensure that the precinct scanner displays the ballot insertion prompt when the next voter is directed to a scanner to scan a ballot.
+For BMDs or hybrid devices, poll workers must be trained to ensure that the voters have completed the process of printing and collecting the ballot or completed the voting session before directing another voter to the station.

-Version History:
+Version Date Description

-3.11.2020 Initial document release Bureau of Election Security and Technology
+1.0 03.11.2020 Initial document release

-Park

-Den's r Cr

-Pare Med

-S/in Son .

-Chroni in

-Tornar.

-10 0

-Debantinent of State website for
+1.1 09.25.2023 Update to formatting and

+examples on page 6.